UBC-MDS/newyork_restaurant_grading/README.md

 ## Project Proposal

+With the development of the metropolitan areas and large cities, more and more people tend to eat outside more frequently and the overall safety of restaurants becomes very important.
+After all, we are what eat, and as data scientists, we are interested in finding a quantitative way to predict the overall quality of a certain restaurant.
+If a restaurant can be accurately predicted as "bad", then we can safely avoid eating there.
+Given the New York City Restaurant Inspection Results dataset, we would like to focus our study on predicting the restaurant grading in New York City based on our target of grading standards.
+Then if possible, we plan to further explore and see whether our model can generalize for other large cities across the world or not and this data analysis project would have great values for local residents and tourists.

+Besides this main research question, we would also plan to address some interesting sub_questions such as the following:
+  - Which cuisines is more likely to be graded A in NYC?
+  - Which cuisine is more likely to be graded F in NYC?
+  - Which borough in NYC seems to have the best restaurants?
+  - Which borough in NYC seem to have the most restaurants with the most code violations?

 We choose the large dataset DOHMH New York City Restaurant Inspection Results sourced from NYC OpenData Portal.
 It is retrieved from the tidytuesday repository by Thomas Mock, and can be sourced [here](https://github.com/rfordatascience/tidytuesday/tree/master/data/2018/2018-12-1.).